huiliu1110/Notes/Functions (In Progress).md

   }
 }
 fac(6) // 6
+fac.name // 'me'
 ```
 1. Give a function expression a name, allows a function expression to refer to itself.
 2. The name of a named function expression is only accessible inside the function expression.
 3. is useful for self-recursion.
+4. is useful for debugging.

 ---
 #### (Important) Function Declarations